Manage your home loan, savings and everyday accounts online with myRAMS

 View your SMS and email history

-^You can access your statements online for the past 7 years on RAMS deposit accounts opened on or after 12 May 2012.
-For all other accounts where you have elected to receive statements electronically, you can access statements online from the date you made that election (see clause 15).
+^You can access your statements online for the past 7 years for RAMS deposit accounts opened on or after 12 May 2012.
+For any other account that can be accessed using myRAMS: (a) if you elected before 1 May 2015 to access statements for an account online, you can access statements for that account online from the date that you made your election or (b) if you elected on or after 1 May 2015 to access statements for an account online, you can access online statements which have been issued in or after May 2015 for that account at no extra cost (see clause 15).

 Note: if you have elected to receive statements in the mail, you will be unable to access these statements online.